nickknyc/seniorproject_sp20_katsivelos/syllabus.md

 ### Academic Honesty

-Please review <a href="http://engineering.nyu.edu/academics/code-of-conduct/academic-dishonesty" target="_blank">NYU's School of Engineering's academic dishonesty policy</a> in its entirety.
+Please review [NYU Tandon's academic dishonesty policy](https://engineering.nyu.edu/campus-and-community/student-life/office-student-affairs/policies/student-code-conduct) in its entirety.

 All work for this class must be your own and specific to this semester.
 Any work recycled from other classes or from another, non-original source will be rejected with serious implications for the student.
 Plagiarism, knowingly representing the words or ideas of another as one’s own work in any academic exercise, is absolutely unacceptable.
 Any student who commits plagiarism must re-do the assignment for a grade no higher than a D. In fact, a D is the highest possible course grade for any student who commits plagiarism.
 Please use the MLA or Chicago Manual style for citing and documenting source material.

-You MUST have complete rights of use to any and all materials which appear in your senior projects.
+You MUST have complete rights of use to any and all materials which appear in your senior project.
 This includes images, illustrations, audio etc. The source of any materials NOT created by you MUST be documented.
 Please remember that you can collaborate with other students to create your own media or contact the authors of your media selections for rights.
-I strongly encourage you to use original media for your senior projects, however should you absolutely require to use stock images, video, etc., you will need to provide a PDF of all source files and the usage rights you have purchased/negotiated or whether it is creative commons or copyright free.
+I strongly encourage you to use original media for your senior project, however should you absolutely require to use stock images, video, etc., you will need to provide a PDF of all source files and the usage rights you have purchased/negotiated or whether it is creative commons or copyright free.

 ### Academic Accommodations